snieda/tsl2nano/tsl2.nano.h5/nano.h5.markdown

 ** Jacoco agent erstellt kein *.exec
 ** tests korrigieren
 ** Checkstyle warnungen bearbeiten

+* RasterBean like TslTableProcessor?
+* Triggers:
+** start search, if not more than 20 entries
+** create new, if no entry available
+** assign entry , if only one available
+* show count on beancollectors

 war:
 * WEB-INF/web..xml rausschmeissen
 * jar --> war